david-kooi/Image_Processor/README.txt

 Image Server Codeigniter Repository

+Setup
+'''''

+- Open PhpMyAdmin
+- Create a new table
+- Import DataBase.sql
+- Configure Database name in
+	application/config/config.php

 New objects can be created, updated, and deleted in the admin page.
 The admin page can be particular, so it would be useful for someone to provide a walkthrough.

 Output Structure
 ''''''''''''''''